-INPEX is required to provide total emissions to air (tonnes/year) for air quality parameters (Condition 77.6 of EPL228-05 listed in Table 6, Appendix 3 of EPL228).
-Estimated total emissions to air for the reporting period are provided in Table 3-1, which are based on INPEX's Commonwealth emission reporting requirements for National Pollutant Inventory (NPI) and National Greenhouse and Energy Reporting Scheme (NGERS).
+INPEX is required to provide total stationary emissions4 to air (tonnes/year) for air quality parameters (Condition 77.6 of EPL228-05 listed in Table 6, Appendix 3 of EPL228).
+Estimated total stationary emissions to air for the reporting period are provided in Table 3-1, which are based on INPEX's similar data sources used for Commonwealth emission reporting requirements for National Pollutant Inventory (NPI) and National Greenhouse and Energy Reporting Scheme (NGERS).